politanch/swissdd/README.md

 `swissdd` builds upon the swiss real time data service for federal and cantonal votes.
 It brings the results of popular votes, aggregated at the federal level of choice, straight into R (national, cantons, districts and municipalities).

 By now, the package wraps the real time data on vote sundays.
 On vote sundays from 12:00 on, the datastream is continuosly updated, until the data for all municipalities is complete and the final results are available.
-We plan to integrate the data for past votes into the package as soon as it will be made available via the same web service.

-So far, the package provides two functions (one for federal votes and one for cantonal votes).
+Additionally, it allows to access the archive of all the passed national votes since 1983.

 ```
 devtools::install_github("politanch/swissdd")

+#realtimedata on vote-sundays or the data of the last votations
+federalvotes <- get_swissvotes_stream(geolevel = "district")

+#retrieve data for many votes, either by selecting indiviual dates...
+federalvotes <- get_swissvotes(votedates=c("2019-10-02","1984-09-23"), geolevel = "district")

+#... or defining a range.
-federalvotes <- get_swissvotes(votedate="20191002", geolevel = "district")
+federalvotes <- get_swissvotes(from_date="20170101",to_date="2018-01-01", geolevel = "district")

+# cantonal results are also already available, however the functions to get the cantonal results will be slightly modified shortly.

-cantonalvotes <- get_cantonalvotes(votedate="20191002", geolevel = "municipality")
+cantonalvotes <- get_cantonalvotes_stream(votedate="20191002", geolevel = "municipality")

 ```